Highlights from the Ratings and Financial Report for SoFi Technologies Inc. (SOFI)

 SOFI’s Market Performance

-SOFI stocks went down by -14.50% for the week, with a monthly drop of -33.51% and a quarterly performance of -45.40%, while its annual performance rate touched -55.05%.
-The volatility ratio for the week stands at 7.76% while the volatility levels for the past 30 days are set at 8.84% for SoFi Technologies Inc..
-The simple moving average for the period of the last 20 days is -22.50% for SOFI stocks with a simple moving average of -47.97% for the last 200 days.
+SOFI stocks went up by 15.44% for the week, with a monthly drop of -24.54% and a quarterly performance of -30.83%, while its annual performance rate touched -45.92%.
+The volatility ratio for the week stands at 9.19% while the volatility levels for the past 30 days are set at 9.32% for SoFi Technologies Inc..
+The simple moving average for the period of the last 20 days is -1.47% for SOFI stocks with a simple moving average of -38.75% for the last 200 days.

 Analysts’ Opinion of SOFI

-Many brokerage firms have already submitted their reports for SOFI stocks, with Piper Sandler repeating the rating for SOFI by listing it as a “Neutral.”
-The predicted price for SOFI in the upcoming period, according to Piper Sandler is $12 based on the research report published on March 07th of the current year 2022.
+Many brokerage firms have already submitted their reports for SOFI stocks, with Morgan Stanley repeating the rating for SOFI by listing it as a “Equal-Weight.”
+The predicted price for SOFI in the upcoming period, according to Morgan Stanley is $10 based on the research report published on March 16th of the current year 2022.

-BofA Securities, on the other hand, stated in their research note that they expect to see SOFI reach a price target of $14.
-The rating they have provided for SOFI stocks is “Neutral” according to the report published on March 02nd, 2022.
+Piper Sandler, on the other hand, stated in their research note that they expect to see SOFI reach a price target of $12.
+The rating they have provided for SOFI stocks is “Neutral” according to the report published on March 07th, 2022.

-BofA Securities gave a rating of “Buy” to SOFI, setting the target price at $17 in the report published on February 11th of the current year.
+BofA Securities gave a rating of “Neutral” to SOFI, setting the target price at $14 in the report published on March 02nd of the current year.

-During the last 5 trading sessions, SOFI fell by -14.50%, which changed the moving average for the period of 200-days by -57.04% in comparison to the 20-day moving average, which settled at $10.84.
-In addition, SoFi Technologies Inc. saw -45.92% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SOFI rose by +15.44%, which changed the moving average for the period of 200-days by -56.48% in comparison to the 20-day moving average, which settled at $9.90.
+In addition, SoFi Technologies Inc. saw -37.57% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SOFI starting from Noto Anthony, who purchase 16,704 shares at the price of $8.95 back on Mar 11.
-After this action, Noto Anthony now owns 2,945,753 shares of SoFi Technologies Inc., valued at $149,446 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SOFI starting from SCHWARTZ HARVEY M, who purchase 58,000 shares at the price of $8.84 back on Mar 17.
+After this action, SCHWARTZ HARVEY M now owns 214,852 shares of SoFi Technologies Inc., valued at $512,581 using the latest closing price.

 Stock Fundamentals for SOFI